As things get better, there’s more to lose.

 The paradox of progress is a complex dynamic and is only one of the many elements that brands use to generate loyalty.
 While it’s valuable in establishing messaging, it must be combined with other communications strategies to generate reliable results.
 Used carelessly, excessive focus on fear and loss can result in brands that fail to inspire consumers over time.
 But when balanced with equal parts of vision and promise, the paradox is an important ingredient in motivating action.

-The pandemic is still unfolding, and there are no clear paths.
-Surprising new data indicates that discretionary spending is up from last year, fueled by a new mix of consumer demands.
+Surprising new data indicates that discretionary spending is up, fueled by a new mix of consumer demands.
 Technology continues to reshape how we work, shop and communicate.
 The pace of progress is showing no signs of slowing.
+Sagmeister’s reminder helps us zoom out and see improvement.
+But zoom in, and the stakes feel higher than ever.
+Both are true.

-If you’re still thinking about your brand’s role in the new normal, now’s the time to act.
-One thing’s certain, the world’s in flux.
-Take the time now to assess your brand, and prepare for progress.
+If you’re still thinking about your brand’s role in this environment, now’s the time to act.
+The world is in flux.
+Take the time now to assess your brand and prepare for progress.